-Yosemite Post Office has long history of park service
+Yosemite Post Office has history of service

-YOSEMITE VALLEY, Calif.—Bill Carroll was busy putting the outgoing mail through the cancellation machine, when the telephone rang at his office.
+YOSEMITE VALLEY, Calif. — Bill Carroll was busy putting the outgoing mail through the cancellation machine, when the telephone rang at his office.

 He answered the call even though it was the busiest time during his day.
 He had to have all the outgoing letters and packages ready to dispatch at 2:30 p.m.